NBC’s top entertainment executive, Robert Greenblatt, exits

-NEW YORK (AP) — NBC’s top entertainment executive is calling it quits and is being replaced by two executives who worked for him.
+NEW YORK (AP) — Robert Greenblatt, who has run NBC’s entertainment division for nearly eight years and engineered a comeback, said Monday that he is calling it quits and the network named two of his executives to replace him.

-NBC said Monday that Robert Greenblatt is leaving as NBC entertainment chairman after nearly eight years.
-Greenblatt engineered a comeback at the network behind successes like “This is Us” and “The Voice,” and spearheaded the idea of bringing live musicals to prime-time television.

-NBC promoted George Cheeks and Paul Telegdy to be co-chairmen.
-Cheeks has been in charge of NBC Universal’s cable networks and NBC’s late-night lineup, while Telegdy has run the network’s non-scripted programming.
+George Cheeks and Paul Telegdy were promoted to co-chairmen of NBC Entertainment.
+Cheeks has been in charge of NBC Universal’s cable networks and NBC’s late-night programming, while Telegdy has run the broadcaster’s non-scripted programming division.

+Like all broadcast networks, NBC has been losing viewers in an age when streaming services are ascendant.
+But under Greenblatt, NBC has improved from a fourth-place network to a solid second behind CBS, and tops among younger viewers.

+“I wasn’t sure a turnaround was even possible,” Greenblatt said in a letter to NBC staff on Monday.

 Most Read Business Stories